News Flash: Deadline extended until midnight on Tuesday April 30, 2019

 Did the campaign include quotes from a patient or consumer — if so, what was the rationale for choosing this person?

-The cost of entry is £300.
+The cost of entry is £350 (£300 entry fee & £50 late entry fee).
 Once you submit your entry form you will be directed to a confirmation page with details of how to pay your entry fee (Paypal/Credit or Debit Card/BACS).

 You will receive an email confirmation of your entry containing all the details you entered into the form.

-The Award closes to entry on Wednesday April 17, 2019.
+The Award closes to entry at midnight on Tuesday April 30, 2019

 The winner will be announced at the MJA Awards Ceremony on Wednesday June 12, 2019.
 Those shortlisted for this Award will be able to purchase tickets to attend the Ceremony.
 All entrants will be contacted regarding the shortlist at the end of May 2019.